jgi-kbase/IDMappingService/README.md

   account is merged, the user will lose access to any namespaces associated with the no longer usable account.
 * The JGI authsource uses integer user IDs as immutable IDs, as the user name is mutable.
-This means that JGI users returned from the system are not very readable.
+This means that JGI users returned in the API are not very readable.
 Displaying the user name as well is potentially difficult as many user names are presumably private email addresses.
 * There is currently no way to specify JGI users as system admins.
 * The JGI authsource is a prototype only and is undocumented and not automatically tested.